How to lower your Cholesterol

-If you have high cholesterol you are not alone.
-In Australia and New Zealand around 50% of adults have high blood cholesterol and/or triglycerides levels.
-You may be wondering if so many people have high cholesterol, then what is the problem?
+If your doctor has told you your cholesterol is too high, you are not alone.
+In Australia and New Zealand, around 50% of adults have high blood cholesterol levels.

 Why is high cholesterol bad news?

 Elevated cholesterol levels are associated with a higher risk of developing cardiovascular disease.
 Cardiovascular disease (CVD) is the number one cause of death for men in Australia.
 High levels of cholesterol can cause a build-up of fatty deposits (sometimes referred to as plaque) in the walls of blood vessels.
 As plaque builds up, it creates a narrowing of the blood vessels, making it harder for blood to pass through the blood vessels.
 Restriction of the blood vessels can increase blood pressure, and if the vessels become blocked, may result in a stroke or heart attack.

 Improving cholesterol is not always straight forward due to influences of our genes, age, lifestyle and living environment.
 Gene-related increases in cholesterol generally occur at an earlier age and affect other family members.
 The majority of people with high cholesterol levels occurs due to ageing, diet and lifestyle factors.

 5 Lifestyle changes to improve your cholesterol Levels

 - Obtain the correct balance of nutrients (proteins, fats, carbohydrates, vitamins, minerals, antioxidants and fibre).
 Move toward a plant-based diet that is particularly high in soluble fibre, omega-3 fats, plant protein, tree nuts.

 - Physical activity, aim to meet the physical activity guidelines: 150-300 minutes moderate physical activity per week, and to include resistance training of major muscle groups two times per week.

 - Avoid, or cope with stress is the best way to lessen its impact on your cholesterol levels.